 The project has a holistic approach to creating resilience in the three provinces involved and includes ensuring access to basic healthcare, water and sanitation as well as disaster prevention.
 Examples of activities include:

-- Supporting schoolchildren with school uniforms, schoolbooks and school meals
+- Supporting schoolchildren with school uniforms, schoolbooks and school meal

 - Provision of latrines, water pumps and hygiene education